Your work will focus on the following areas:

 You will also get the opportunity to see one of Ghana's many top division club teams - like Kotoko and Hearts of Oak - in action.
 You can accompany the players to games, and discuss the match to help with their own development.

-Where you will be working as a volunteer football coach in Ghana
+Where you will be working as a volunteer soccer coach in Ghana

 You will be based in the city of Accra.
 With a population of 2.7 million people, Accra is the largest city in Ghana and also the country’s capital.
 You can expect crazy traffic and vibrant street culture.